switcherapi/switcher-client-deno/README.md

 const silentMode = '5m';
 const certPath = './certs/ca.pem';

-Switcher.buildContext({ url, apiKey, domain, component, environment }, {
+Client.buildContext({ url, apiKey, domain, component, environment }, {
     local, logger, snapshotLocation, snapshotAutoUpdateInterval, silentMode, certPath });

-const switcher = Switcher.factory();
+const switcher = Client.getSwitcher();
 ```

 - **local**: If activated, the client will only fetch the configuration inside your snapshot file.
 The default value is 'false'.
-- **logger**: If activated, it is possible to retrieve the last results from a given Switcher key using Switcher.getLogger('KEY')
+- **logger**: If activated, it is possible to retrieve the last results from a given Switcher key using Client.getLogger('KEY')
 - **snapshotLocation**: Location of snapshot files.
 - **snapshotAutoUpdateInterval**: Enable Snapshot Auto Update given an interval in seconds (default: 0 disabled).
 - **silentMode**: Enable contigency given the time for the client to retry - e.g. 5s (s: seconds - m: minutes - h: hours)